fantastic-packages/releases/README.md

 Welcome to the fantastic-packages packages download page.
 Follow the links below to find the appropriate directory.

 > [!WARNING]\
 > The packages of EOL versions of OpenWrt will stop updated.
-And deleted after one year.\
+And move to `archive/<major.minor version>` branch.\
 > Click <a href="https://openwrt.org/docs/guide-developer/security#support_status">here</a> to check support status.